Productive and ornamental gardens in the sub-tropics.

 This is for many reasons:

-- Organic solutions solve more than one problem at a time, eg get rid of weeds AND feed the soil; or prevent/kill insect pests AND feed plants
+- Organic solutions solve more than one problem at a time

 - Preparing and spraying chemicals is just as time consuming as preparing and using organic solutions.
 Chemicals also cost so much more money – not to mention the health risks